getzep/zep/README.md

 ### ⚡️ Fast, scalable, low-latency APIs and stateless deployments
 - Zep’s local embedding models and async enrichment ensure a snappy user experience.
 - Storing documents and history in Zep and not in memory enables stateless deployment.

-### 🛠️ Python & TypeScript/JS SDKs, Edge Deployment
-- Python & TypeScript/JS SDKs for easy integration with your LLM app.
-- TypeScript/JS SDK supports edge deployment.

 ## Learn more
 - 🏎️ **[Quick Start Guide](https://docs.getzep.com/deployment/quickstart/)**: Docker or cloud deployment, and coding, in < 5 minutes.